nvantan94/survey_api/README.md

 + Java 11
 + Apache Maven 3.6.1

-You also need a tool to create HTTP requests to the application as Postman.

 2) Running the tests
 To run the test cases of project, using the following command in project root: